5 Best Password Security Tips

 That’s right; quit trying to remember your passwords.
 You are absolutely terrible at remembering your passwords.
 I’ve watched you.
 You look like a deer in the headlights.
 Just know that if you’re struggling in front of me, trying to remember your password, I’m judging you like the Supreme Court.

 I know only two passwords: (1) my computer login and (2) my password manager login.
 That’s it.
 The rest of them – and there are hundreds – are stored in my password manager.

 #2 Don’t Create Your Passwords

 Just stop trying.
 Creating passwords is for machines.
-Any good password manager is going to have a secure password generator that will create a password infinitely more secure that you ever could, even if you dropped your cat on your keyboard.
+Any good password manager is going to have a secure password generator that will create a password infinitely more secure than you ever could, even if you dropped your cat on your keyboard.
 Save your creativity for something more fun.

 #3 Don’t Use Recycled Passwords